 In California, all employment – with notable exceptions – is considered at-will.
 This means that either employer or employee can terminate the employment arrangement at any time for any or no reason at all.
 In other words, an employer can terminate an employee without cause or warning.

 San Francisco Bay-area business litigation attorney David H. Schwartz, with 45 years of experience, is well-versed in all aspects of California employment law.
 He has the tools and resources to help you with your dispute.
-The Law Offices of David H. Schwartz represents clients in San Francisco and surrounding communities including San Jose, Santa Clara, San Mateo, Alameda County, and Oakland.
+The Law Offices of David H. Schwartz, INC. represents clients in San Francisco and surrounding communities including San Jose, Santa Clara, San Mateo, Alameda County, and Oakland.
 Contact him today for a case assessment.

 How Does California At-Will Employment Work?

 The California Labor Code contains the presumption that all employment in the state is considered at-will work.
 This relieves the employer of having to prove “cause” in every employee termination.
 Cause in California law is defined as "a fair and honest cause or reason, regulated by good faith on the part of the employer."
 That definition – sans the at-will presumption — represents a high legal burden.

 Employers will generally include an “at-will” provision in their job applications, employee handbooks, and employment acceptance documents, to reinforce the employment standard.

 Most private-sector jobs in California, certainly those with hourly wages, are at-will.

 There are some exceptions to the at-will doctrine.
 Namely, when a written – or as we shall see later – an implied agreement or contract exists requiring “good” or “just” cause for termination, then the at-will assumption ceases.
 Such exceptions include:

 - Public-sector jobs with civil service protections